Honduran Baleadas (Soft Bean Tacos)

 Ingredients

-- 1 x 8-inch flour tortilla, try Guerrero’s Riquísimas or another homemade tortilla
+- 1 x 8-inch flour tortilla, try Guerrero’s Riquísimas or another homemade tortilla.

 Directions